 - 1. Departmental leadership is on board with providing course buyouts for federal grants awarded. - 2.
-Faculty both applied for and were involved in four federally funded grants this year.
+Faculty both applied for and were involved in four federally funded 6 of 12 iv.
+2022-23 Progress:

-- 2. Support and maintain a high level of outreach and community engagement by faculty.

-- a.
-Resources: Faculty time

-- b.
-Responsible Person(s): Program Faculty

-- c.
-Projected Completion Date: May 2025
+- 1. Departmental leadership provided course buy- outs for federal grants awarded. - 2.
+Workload allocation was provided for research faculty to have time to apply for federal grant submissions. - 2.
+Support and maintain a high level of outreach and community engagement by faculty. - a.
+Resources: Faculty time - b.
+Responsible Person(s): Program Faculty - c.
+Projected Completion Date: May 2025 - d.

-- d.
 Expected Results: Faculty will identify opportunities to combine community outreach and research efforts

 - 1. Due to the pandemic, the Adult Fluency Support Group was unable to meet. - 2.
-The Adult Cochlear Implant Support Group was unable to meet in the fall but transitioned to monthly video conference meetings in the spring. - 3.
-Faculty continued to be actively involved with the non-profit organization, Arkansas Hands & Voices by providing a webinar, serving on the Board, and connecting students to assist with online family programming.
+The Adult Cochlear Implant Support Group was unable to meet in the fall but transitioned to monthly video conference meetings in the spring. - Faculty continued to be actively involved with the non-profit organization, Arkansas Hands & Voices by providing a webinar, serving on the Board, and connecting students to assist with online family programming.

 - 1. Due to the pandemic, the Adult Fluency Support Group was unable to meet. - 2.
 The Adult Cochlear Implant Support Group met monthly via video conference meetings in the fall and resumed in-person meetings in the spring of 2022. - 3.
 Faculty continued to be actively involved with the non-profit organization, Arkansas Hands & Voices by serving on the Board and connecting students to assist with online family programming. - 4.
 The Clinical Education Coordinator established clinical education partnerships with a local brain injury support group and an aphasia support group. - a.
 Under the supervision and guidance of the clinical education coordinator, graduate students enrolled in CDIS 5443 will create and deliver community education presentations to each group as part of their clinical coursework starting fall 2022. - 5.
 A faculty member became actively involved as Director of University Relations for the non-profit organization Dysphagia Outreach Project. - 6.
-A faculty member also began serving as Secretary of the Arkansas Affiliate of the National Black Speech-Language and Hearing (AR-NBASLH). - 3.
-Increase the value of innovative clinical research through interprofessional collaboration. - a.
-Resources: Faculty time - b.
-Responsible Person(s): Program Faculty - c.
-Projected Completion Date: May 2025 - d.
-Expected Results: Research faculty will identify opportunities for interprofessional collaboration for clinical research.
+A faculty member also began serving as Secretary of the Arkansas Affiliate of the National Black Speech-Language and Hearing (AR-NBASLH).